 Are these companies trustworthy?
 Customer reviews and testimonials are usually the best indicators.
 Most providers will feature testimonials on different sections on their site or on a separate page.
 Make sure to check them out!
 Forums and reviews on other websites are also a good place to check if a company is reliable.

-Before using this checklist
+Before using this chart

 A POS system may have a lot of features and get raving reviews on the Internet.
 But that doesn’t mean it’s going to the perfect system for every merchant.
 Instead of choosing the “best POS out there”, you should look for a POS solution that works best for you.